 2013 Kia Forte Review

-While test drivers find performance from lower Forte trims dull, they think highly of the 2013 Kia Forte for its long warranty coverage and many standard features.
+While automotive writers find performance from lower Forte trims dull, they think highly of the 2013 Kia Forte for its long warranty coverage and many standard features.

-The 2013 Kia Forte is available in three trim levels, and critics tend to prefer the top SX trim, which has a more powerful 173-horsepower, four-cylinder engine and an automatic transmission.
-Reviewers say this trim also stands out for its sporty handling.
-Reviewers warn that models with this setup have a bumpy ride, and as a result, they suggest that shoppers looking for a commuter car choose one of the two lower trims.
+The Forte is available in three trim levels, and critics tend to prefer the top SX trim, which has a more powerful 173-horsepower, four-cylinder engine and an automatic transmission.
+Test drivers say this trim also stands out for its sporty handling.
+They warn that models with this setup have a bumpy ride, and as a result, they suggest that shoppers looking for a commuter car choose one of the two lower trims.
 These trims come with the base four-cylinder engine and the choice between a manual and an automatic transmission.
-Test drivers say that these trims also have more comfortable rides and good fuel economy ratings of about 26/36 mpg city/highway.
+Critics say that these trims also have more comfortable rides and good fuel economy ratings of about 26/36 mpg city/highway.
 While the Forte has good fuel economy ratings and its performance is typical of small cars, the Forte's poor reliability score may deter some shoppers.

-More than anything else, reviewers appreciate the 2013 Forte’s versatile, practical and well-made cabin.
-The Kia Forte is available in sedan, coupe and hatchback body styles, and like most models in the class, its cabin is comfortable enough for four.
+More than anything else, automotive journalists appreciate the Kia Forte’s versatile, practical and well-made cabin.
+The 2013 Forte is available in sedan, coupe and hatchback body styles, and like most models in the class, its cabin is comfortable enough for four.
 The Forte stands out with standard tech features such as a USB port, Bluetooth and satellite radio, as well as an optional navigation system and rearview camera.

 - "The 2013 Kia Forte is outclassed by newer competitors, but it still has a lot to offer in terms of value and style." -- Edmunds